Rolling Upgrade

 Data Availability Options

-CrateDB offers three levels of minimum data availability during a graceful stop, configurable via the cluster.graceful_stop.min_availability
+CrateDB offers three levels of minimum data availability during a graceful stop, configurable via the cluster.graceful_stop.min_availability setting:

 full